frothkoetter/cdw/README.md

 INFO  : Completed executing command(queryId=hive_20220427111723_1f126db0-84aa-4df6-b0a1-065a4f9001e4); Time taken: 3.966 seconds

+The above query has read the full year data of the partition year=1995.

 ```sql
 select year, month, count(1) from flights_ice where  year = 2022 and month = 1 group by year, month;